 Further, other sorts of adverse impacts are also unlikely.
 According to the consultants, the traffic impact of development of the plaintiff's land will be no greater than that of the offices for which the tract is zoned.
 Da 128.
 The social characteristics of the apartment dwellers, even if they were a proper subject for a zoning ordinance, see Kirsch Holding Co. v.
 Borough of Manasquan, 59 N.J.
-241 (1971),

-Municipal Government Study Commission, Housing and Suburbs, Fiscal and Social

-Impact of Multi-family Development 72, 121 (1974).
-Greater fiscal impact than that of conventional housing, is also extremely unlikely, Id. at ix-x.
+241 (1971), would probably be similar to those presently residing in Washington.
+County and Municipal Government Study Commission, Housing and Suburbs, Fiscal and Social Impact of Multi-family Development 72, 121 (1974).
+Greater fiscal impact than that of conventional housing, is also extremely unlikely, Id at ix-x.